br-mat/annoying-plant/README.md

 #Voltage drop over R can be obtained by subtracting forward drop Voltage of the Diode itself from source Voltage
 </code></pre>

-2. **Diode orientation:** Orientation matters, because when you put them in wrong direction they will simply stop any flow of current try to pass through them.
+2. **LED orientation:** Orientation matters, because when you put them in wrong direction they will simply stop any flow of current try to pass through them.
 The Anode (+) side needs to be at the side with the higher potential (Voltage) and the Kathode on the GND side.
 Usually the **longer foot** is the Anode.
 The position of the protection Resistor doesn't matter.

 3. **Breadboard:** On the breadboard the side rails marked with red and blue stripes are connected on the horizontal axis.
 This color sceme is used as red for positive Voltage level (3.3V in this case) and blue as ground (GND) potential. <br>
 The inside of the breadboard is connected vertical a-e and f-j.
 You can see this in the green highlighted holes which forming a path in vertical direction for every connection. <br>